Cloud090/ATW306_AI_Audiobooks/README.md

 ## Frontend

-The frontend can be run in either of the two ways:
+The frontend is located in the "Frontend" folder within the main branch when cloned and can be run in either of the following two ways:

 ### Option 1:
 1. Run Start.bat contained within the Fronend folder.
 If NodeJS isn't installed it will be installed & nodejs will install all required dependencies for the fronend.